The Best Testosterone Booster in 2024

 How testosterone boosters work

 Testosterone boosters work on different parts of your endocrine system, depending on their ingredients.
-In most cases, it’ll either stimulate the production of testosterone directly or stimulate the production of something like luteinizing hormone (LH) from the pituitary gland, which will signal the testes to make testosterone.
+In most cases, they’ll stimulate the production of either testosterone directly or something like luteinizing hormone (LH) from the pituitary gland, which will signal the testes to make testosterone.

-There are also testosterone-boosting ingredients that don't increase the amount of testosterone in the body but decrease the volume of sex hormone binding globulin (SBHG).
-SBHG binds to testosterone, reducing the amount of free testosterone that your muscles and other critical systems can use.
-By suppressing SBHG, you can effectively increase your free testosterone from your regular testosterone supply.
+There are also testosterone-boosting ingredients that don't increase the amount of testosterone in the body but decrease the volume of sex hormone binding globulin (SHBG), which binds to testosterone, reducing the amount of free testosterone that your muscles and other critical systems can use.
+By suppressing SHBG, you can effectively increase your free testosterone from your regular testosterone supply.

 Critical ingredients for testosterone boosters

 Understanding how a given product can help raise your testosterone levels starts with understanding its ingredients.
-In addition to the five components included in our chart above, there are others that are likely helpful.
+In addition to the components included in our chart above, there are others that are likely helpful.
 Many have a fair amount of credible research behind them and could combine to make a robust product.
-But credible research isn't necessarily statistically or clinically significant, and too many of these studies utilize participant sets that are too small to correlate with the general population.
+But credible research isn't necessarily statistically or clinically significant, and too many studies rely on participant sets that are too small to correlate with the general population.

 Here's a breakdown of our top ingredients to look for in a testosterone booster: